-Process Management Automation: Asana makes it super easy to automate processes, repetitive tasks, and workflows that cross over into your other business tools.
-Setting up custom rules, triggers, and actions is easier than ever thanks to Asana’s graphical workflow builder.
-You can use it to set up basic automations, like cascading due dates, assigning a task to the next person in the flow, checking a box, or alerting your team in Slack when a project is done, to even the most complex workflows that span dozens of users, tools, and tasks.
-Automating processes helps ensure things get done the right way while eliminating repetitive tasks to free up time for more important activities.
+The workflow builder helps you set up custom rules, triggers, and actions.
+You can use it to set up basic automations.
+Think cascading due dates, assigning a task to the next person in the flow, checking a box, or alerting your team in Slack when a project is done.
+But Asana can handle even the most complex workflows that span dozens of users, tools, and tasks.
+Automating processes helps ensure things get done the right way while freeing up time for more important activities

 Versatility: Asana is a flexible and adaptable project management software that works for many different management methodologies, business sizes, and industries.
 Furthermore, it’s a great choice for marketing, sales, product development, operations, human resources, IT, finance, and more.
 It’s an excellent tool if you plan to use it across multiple departments and to facilitate multi-departmental collaboration because it’s flexible enough for hundreds of different use cases.
 From event planners managing thousands of attendees to marketing teams managing dozens of campaigns across different channels and sales teams tracking leads through the pipeline, it’s versatile enough to work for just about everyone.